-In this lecture, you will learn about another kind of dependent clause called an adjective clause (a relative clause, an attributive clause).
+In this part, you will learn about another kind of dependent clause called an adjective clause (or a relative clause).
 Reading the model text we can see three sentences containing the word who and one sentence containing the word which.